 Apply the magnitude of vector formula.

-Note, if the order of the vectors is switched, the resulting vectors direction is the opposite.
+Note, if the order of the vectors is switched, the direction of the resulting vector is the opposite.